AnnemetteBP/logit-diff-lens/implementation_docs/README_figure_generation_brief.md

 Frame it as:

-- a divergence-focused interpretability framework
+- a divergence-focused interpretability toolkit
-- an artifact-first analysis system
+- a practical analysis system for prompts, batches, datasets, and generations
 - a reusable foundation for many kinds of logit-lens, differential, prism, weight-space, and backward-pass analyses